Configure suspicious user activity detection in NetApp Ransomware Resilience

 Ransomware Resilience supports detection of suspicious user behavior in detection policies, enabling you to address ransomware incidents at the user-level.

 Ransomware Resilience detects suspicious user activity by analyzing user activity events generated by FPolicy in ONTAP.
-To collect user activity date, you need to deploy one or more user activity agents.
-The agent is a Linux server or VM with connectivity to devices on your tenant.
+To collect user activity data, you need to deploy one or more user activity agents.
+The user activity agent is a Linux server or VM with connectivity to devices on your tenant.

 At least one user activity agent must be installed to activate suspicious user activity detection in Ransomware Resilience.
-When you activate the suspicious user activity feature from Ransomware Resilience dashboard, you need to provide the agent host information to activate the feature.
+When you activate the suspicious user activity feature from the Ransomware Resilience dashboard, you need to provide the user activity agent host information.

 -